Angela B. CornellClinical Professor of Law

-Professor Cornell directs the Labor Law Clinic at the Law School.
+Professional BiographyProfessor Cornell directs the Labor Law Clinic at the Law School.

-Until she relocated in New York, she was a Labor Commissioner serving on the tripartite New Mexico Labor and Industrial Commission, which hears appeals from the Labor and Industrial Division.
-She also served on the Albuquerque Personnel Board adjudicating appeals of employees terminated or subjected to severe discipline and advising the City on related policy matters pursuant to the Merit System Ordinance.
-Ms. Cornell has also worked in international human rights and represented low-income immigrants for six years.
+Prior to joining the faculty at the law school, she served as Labor Commissioner on the tripartite New Mexico Labor and Industrial Commission, nominated by Gov. Bill Richardson.
+The Commission is the highest body to resolve appeals from the Labor and Industrial Division in the state.
+She also served on the Albuquerque Personnel Board adjudicating appeals of employees terminated or subjected to severe discipline and advising the City on related policy matters pursuant to the Merit System Protection Ordinance.
+Additionally, she was a partner in a law firm that specialized in labor and employment law and practiced immigration law.

 Professor Cornell’s work has taken her to Latin America and other parts of the world regularly.
 She has done trainings and presentations to judges, labor lawyers and law professors on international labor law topics in the Dominican Republic, Nicaragua, Mexico, Venezuela, Chile and Brazil and argued before the Inter-American Court of Human Rights in Costa Rica.
 She has participated in labor delegations to Honduras and Turkey.
 She has also done work in Bolivia and Nicaragua in the area of clinical legal education.